SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

     endmodule

-Also, you can easily tweek how many stages and where you want the processing to be done, for instance you may want to move the invertion hardware in the same stage as the adder.
+Also, you can easily tweak how many stages and where you want the processing to be done, for instance you may want to move the inversion hardware in the same stage as the adder.
 This can be done the following way :

 .. code-block:: scala